Eastern Visayas Regional Science High School: Admission

 Students should maintain a grade of 85 for major subjects and 83 in minor subjects.
-If a student fails to meet this requirement, he or she would be put under probation for the following year.
-If the student still fails to meet the requirements, he or she will be due to disqualification, hence, he or she is advised to transfer to another school by the end of the school year.
-He/she then is not anymore allowed to enroll once eliminated.
+If a student fails to meet this requirement, they would be put under probation for the following year.
+If the student still fails to meet the requirements, they will be due to disqualification, hence, they are advised to transfer to another school by the end of the school year.
+They are then not allowed anymore to enroll once eliminated.

 Curriculum

 The school is following the new curriculum by the Department of Education, the Enhanced K to 12 Curriculum, as of the school year 2012-2013 and Curricula of English, Science and Mathematics shall be enriched by additional subjects and electives prescribed in DepEd Order no. 49, s.
 2003.

 The school offers Senior High School with STEM (Science and Technology, Engineering and Mathematics) as the academic track since Science and Mathematics are the core subjects in the school.